joba-1/Corona_Model/README.md

 See the RUN_CoronaABM.ipynb for the most recent visualization options.

 More options are currently continuously added on a daily basis.
 Please contact us (coronaModel@hu-berlin.de), if the notebook is not working or if the information is oudated.

+## Expected run time
+Simulating Gangelt (entire population, using FILE) takes about 30 minutes on a normal desktop computer.
+For Demo purpose the reduced Gangelt (using FILE) can be used, which takes about 10 minutes on a normal desktop computer.